-Abstract.
-A deterministic automaton accepting a regular language L is a state-partition automaton with respect to a projection P if the state set of the deterministic automaton accepting the projected language P(L), obtained by the standard subset construction, forms a partition of the state set of the automaton.
+A deterministic finite automaton accepting a regular language L is a state-partition automaton with respect to a projection P if the state set of the deterministic finite automaton accepting the projected language P(L), obtained by the standard subset construction, forms a partition of the state set of the automaton.
 In this paper, we study fundamental properties of state-partition automata.
-We provide a construction of the minimal state-partition automaton for a regular language and a projection, discuss closure properties of state-partition automata under the standard constructions of deterministic automata for regular operations, and show that almost all of them fail to preserve the property of being a statepartition automaton.
-Finally, we define the notion of a state-partition complexity, and prove the tight bound on the state-partition complexity of regular languages represented by incomplete deterministic automata.
+We provide a linear algorithm to decide whether an automaton is a state-partition automaton with respect to a given projection, a construction of the minimal state-partition automaton, discuss closure properties of state-partition automata under the standard constructions of deterministic finite automata for regular operations, and show that almost all of them fail to preserve the property of being a state-partition automaton.
+Finally, we define the notion of state-partition complexity, and prove the tight bound on state-partition complexity of regular languages represented by incomplete deterministic finite automata.

-Key words: Regular languages, finite automata, descriptional complexity, projections, state-partition automata.
+Keywords: Regular languages, finite automata, descriptional complexity, projections, state-partition automata.

-1 Introduction
+1. Introduction

-A deterministic finite automaton G accepting a regular language L is a statepartition automaton with respect to a projection P if the state set of the deterministic automaton accepting the projected language P(L), obtained by the standard subset construction [5, 23], forms a partition of the state set of the automaton G. This means that the projection of a string uniquely specifies the state of the projected automaton.
+A deterministic finite automaton G accepting a regular language L is a state-partition automaton with respect to a projection P if the state set of the deterministic automaton accepting the projected language P(L), obtained by the standard subset construction [5, 24], forms a partition of the state set of the automaton G. This means that, unlike the general case, the projection of a string uniquely specifies the state of the projected automaton.
 Therefore, all projected strings of a language with the same observation, that is, with the same projections, lead to the same state of the projected automaton.
-This property immediately implies that the size of the minimal state-partition automaton is not smaller than the size of the minimal deterministic automaton accepting the projected language.
+This property immediately implies that the size of the state set of the minimal statepartition automaton accepting the language L is not smaller than the size of the minimal deterministic finite automaton accepting the projected language P(L).